-Drug distribution is taken more seriously than possession because law enforcement seeks to punish those who are involved in the sale and distribution of drugs more harshly than somebody who is addicted to those drugs.
-The former could be a more significant threat to society than the latter.
-Law enforcement is aggressively trying to make arrests for those suspected to be involved in the distribution or manufacturing of controlled substances.
+Drug distribution is taken more seriously than simple drug possession because law enforcement seeks to punish those who are involved in the sale and distribution of drugs more harshly than somebody who is addicted to those drugs.
+The overall theory is that distribution is a more significant threat to society than one person’s addiction.

-Aggravating Factors in an Omaha Drug Distribution Charge
+What Aggravating Factors Can Be Involved in a Omaha Drug Distribution Charge?

-Other constitutional issues that arise involve Miranda rights, which allow a person to remain silent during police questioning.
-People should be careful not to waive his/her Miranda rights or to make incriminating statements, as police could try to mislead people by convincing them that they are there to help them out.
-It is best to reach out to a skilled Omaha drug distribution attorney and let the lawyer do the communicating with law enforcement.
+Other constitutional issues that might arise involve Miranda rights, which allow you to remain silent during police questioning.
+You should be careful not to waive your Miranda rights or to make incriminating statements, as police could try to mislead you by convincing you that they are there to help you out.

 To prove drug distribution charges, the prosecution’s evidence can vary wildly depending on the situation.
-The prosecution could look at the amount of the controlled substance in the defendant’s possession, how much money is in the possession of the person, whether the individual had bags, rubber bands, or other supplies that would demonstrate a person’s intent to repackage and break up the quantity of controlled substance, and other evidence in support of the criminal charge.
+The prosecution could present evidence showing the amount of the controlled substance in the defendant’s possession, how much money the defendant was carrying, whether the accused had bags, rubber bands, or other supplies that would demonstrate their intent to repackage and break up the quantity of controlled substance, and other evidence in support of the criminal charge.

-The element that is generally contested at trial is whether a person possessed a controlled substance with the intent to distribute it or to personally use it, which can be difficult for the prosecution to prove depending on the evidence involved.
+The element that is generally contested at trial is whether a person possessed a controlled substance with the intent to distribute it instead of personally using it.
+The element of intent can be difficult for the prosecution to prove depending on the evidence involved.
 This is one area where a skilled drug defense attorney can make an impact during the trial or plea negotiations in your case.

-When selecting a defense attorney, you should look for experience and how many cases he/she has taken to trial.
-A seasoned Omaha drug distribution lawyer will have a strong record of taking cases to trial and fighting every step of the way.
-If you are facing drug distribution allegations, contact an accomplished lawyer today.
-Let the Berry Law advocate for you.
+When selecting a criminal defense attorney, you should look for experience.
+Ask how many cases the law firm has successfully resolved or taken to trial.
+The dedicated Omaha drug distribution lawyers at Berry Law have a strong record of taking cases to trial and fighting every step of the way.
+If you are facing drug distribution charges, let the aggressive team at Berry Law advocate for you.
+Contact us today.